cihai/cihai/docs/design-and-planning/2017/spec.md

 cihai will be able to be used immediately without a user configuring their system.

-cihai will conform with the [XDG specification][xdg specification] for determining where to check out data to.
+cihai will conform with the [XDG specification] for determining where to check out data to.
 This includes:

 - Where to store downloaded source files, e.g. _XDG_CACHE_HOME/cihai/downloads_